 – Source fault MVA IS 1002.165 MVA S. Assumption on this available fault level is based on?
 Incoming breaker Isc?

 – The selection of breaker rating will always be higher than the calculated value.
-In this methodology, the calculated will be much more, while in actual it will be lower than your calculated value.
+In this methodology, the calculated will be much more, while in actuality it will be lower than your calculated value.

 – Please check the correct source fault level.
 Do you want to replace the TRX with a 2.5 MVA capacity?
 In SLD it is 2MVA.

 – As long as your TRX capacity is 2MVA, the fault level will not be more than 47.393.
-If you consider 25kA as a fault level then you cannot get the actual fault level moreover fault level at incomer also should be less than 80% of the breaker rating.. you can get the actual fault level from the utility.
+If you consider 25kA as a fault level then you cannot get the actual fault level moreover fault level at incomer also should be less than 80% of the breaker rating. you can get the actual fault level from the utility.
 In studies, accurate data can only give accurate results so don’t assume any major data user x: Deepak this 25kA worked out from SLD.
-Because of the closeness of the symbol and figure I mistook it as 165.
+Because of the closeness of the symbol and figure I mistook it for 165.
 It is 1002.165 M.V.A.
-At 22Kv voltage level, it works out to be around 25kA.
+At a 22Kv voltage level, it works out to be around 25kA.
 This is a simple circuit for short ckt studies and hence manual calculation is not difficult.
-If one wants to review existing breakers and buses short circuit capabilities HV side source data is necessary.
+If one wants to review existing breakers and buses’ short circuit capabilities HV side source data is necessary.
 L.v side, the first rough calculation can be done assuming TRX H.V side fault level infinity.
-If it is more than the existing breakers rupturing capacity then finer calculations necessary.
+If it is more than the existing breaker rupturing capacity then finer calculations are necessary.
 The originator has to confirm whether expansion requires TRX. capacity enhancement or not.

 – I don’t think that any current limiter is needed if you keep the actual fault level it doesn’t cross 50kA